lTheMightyMl/Jozve/Jozve.md

 ```
 Courtesy: Most content are adopted from 15-780 course at CMU.
 # Continuous Optimization
-In real life, we face a lot of problems with continues variables
+In real life, we face a lot of problems with continues variablesspace

 ## Examples